phkaeser/wlmaker/doc/commandline.md

 --start_xwayland : Optional: Whether to start XWayland.
 Disabled by default.
 --config_file : Optional: Path to a configuration file.
 If not provided, wlmaker will scan default paths for a configuration file, or fall back to a built-in configuration.
 --state_file : Optional: Path to a state file, with state of workspaces, dock and clips configured.
 If not provided, wlmaker will scan default paths for a state file, or fall back to a built-in default.
---style_file : Optional: Path to a style ("theme") file.
-If not provided, wlmaker will use a built-in default style.
+--theme_file : Optional: Path to a "theme" file, configuring the visual style for elements.
+If not provided, wlmaker will use a built-in default theme.
 --root_menu_file : Optional: Path to a file describing the root menu.
 If not provided, wlmaker will use a built-in definition for the root menu.
 --log_level : Log level to apply.
 One of DEBUG, INFO, WARNING, ERROR.
     Enum values: